Top 5 Locations for the Best Backcountry Skiing in Washington

 Head to Snoqualmie on the backside of PNW storms for more stable conditions

 4. Stevens Pass

-A crowd favorite due its constant fresh powder, Stevens Pass has kept skiers coming back for decades.
-In addition to Rainier, it’s some of the best backcountry beginner terrain.
+A crowd favorite due to a fresh pow supply that rivals the backcountry skiing in Canada, Stevens Pass has kept skiers coming back for decades.
+In addition to Rainier, it’s some of the best terrain for for beginners to backcountry skiing.
 There’s a couple shorter ski tours 1000-1800 feet in elevation gain right off the road — mostly treed, not super steep, making it a nice place for avalanche classes and beginner ski tours.
 Because that area shares the ski area parking lot, logistics aren’t too tricky.
 Admittingly, it’s one of the places I venture to the least because the drive there is a windy, hard two-lane road that gets crowded due to it being less than two hours from Seattle.